lesansley/boostr/README.md

 - Click __Requests__
 - Click __New request__
 - Complete the form fields
-- In MetaMask select a new account and copy the address
+- In MetaMask select a new account for the supplier and copy the address
 - Paste the address into teh Recipient field
 - In MetaMask select the Boostr creator's account
 - Click on __Create__